JTSTAM02/evercraft/src/tests/pseudocode.md

 1. Define a function named "test_attack" that takes no arguments.
 2. Inside the function:
-     - Create an attacker character.
-     - Create a defender character.
-     - Set the defender's armor class to 10.
-     - Define the roll value for the test case.
-     - Call the "attack" function with the attacker, defender, and roll as arguments and store the result in a variable named "result".
-     - Assert that "result" is equal to True.

-3. Define a function named "attack" that takes the attacker, defender, and roll as arguments.
-4. Inside the "attack" function:
-     - Check if the roll is equal to 20.
-          - If true, return True (attack is successful).
-     - Check if the roll is greater than or equal to the defender's armor class.
-          - If true, return True (attack is successful).
-     - Otherwise, return False (attack misses).

-5. Define a function named "get_armor_class" that takes a character as an argument.
-6. Inside the "get_armor_class" function:
-     - Return the armor class value of the character.

-## Functional

-1. Create a class called "Characters".
-2. Inside the class:
-     - Define the constructor function that initializes the character's attributes such as name, alignment, armor class, and hit points.
-     - Implement the "attack" method that takes another character as an argument.
-     - Inside the "attack" method:
-          - Define the roll value for the attack.
-          - Check if the roll is equal to 20.
-               - If true, return True (attack is successful).
-          - Check if the roll is greater than or equal to the defender's armor class.
-               - If true, return True (attack is successful).
-          - Otherwise, return False (attack misses).
-     - Implement the "get_armor_class" method that returns the armor class value of the character.
-3. Define a function named "test_attack" that takes no arguments.
-4. Inside the function:
-     - Create an attacker character object.
-     - Create a defender character object.
-     - Set the defender's armor class to 10.
-     - Define the roll value for the test case.
-     - Call the "attack" method of the attacker object with the defender as an argument and store the result in a variable named "result".
-     - Assert that "result" is equal to True.
+   3. Create an attacker character.
+   4. Create a defender character.
+   5. Set the defender's armor class to 10.
+   6. Define the roll value for the test case.
+   7. Call the "attack" function with the attacker, defender, and roll as arguments and store the result in a variable named "result".
+   8. Assert that "result" is equal to True.
+9. Define a function named "attack" that takes the attacker, defender, and roll as arguments.
+10. Inside the "attack" function:
+11. Check if the roll is equal to 20.
+12. If true, return True (attack is successful).
+13. Check if the roll is greater than or equal to the defender's armor class.
+14. If true, return True (attack is successful).
+15. Otherwise, return False (attack misses).

+16. Define a function named "get_armor_class" that takes a character as an argument.
+17. Inside the "get_armor_class" function:
+18. Return the armor class value of the character.

+## Functional (tests)
+-# Import necessary modules
+import pytest
+from character import Characters

+# Test: Get name
+def test_get_name():
+    character = Characters()
+    assert character.get_name() == "Eric Emery the Destroyer"

+# Test: Set name
+def test_set_name():
+    character = Characters()
+    character.set_name('Billy Bob')
+    assert character.get_name() == 'Billy Bob'

+## Object-Oriented (code)

+- Import necessary modules
+import pytest
+from character import Characters

+- Create a test class for Characters class TestCharacters:
+    # Test: Get name
+    def test_get_name(self):
+        character = Characters()
+        assert character.get_name() == "Eric Emery the Destroyer"

+    # Test: Set name
+    def test_set_name(self):
+        character = Characters()
+        character.set_name('Billy Bob')
+        assert character.get_name() == 'Billy Bob'